ejannett/go-oracledb/README.md

+TEST CHANGE to validate template checks, should not be merged

 # Oracle Database Driver for Go

 Oracle Database Driver for Go is a native Go driver for Go's [database/sql](https://pkg.go.dev/database/sql) package.
 It supports Oracle Database versions